willfleetw/rusty_dns/docs/DNS_Documentation.md

 of local policy, which may extend or even override the protocol extensions defined in this document set.
 See [x.x.x] for further discussion.

+#### Authenticating Name and Type Non-Existence

+The security mechanism described in [Data Origin Authentication and Data Integrity] only provides a way to sign existing RRsets in a zone.
+The problem of providing negative responses with the same level of authentication and integrity requires the use of another new resource record type, the NSEC record.
+The NSEC record allows a security-aware resolver to authenticate a negative reply for either name or type non-existence with the same mechanisms used to authenticate other DNS replies.
+Use of NSEC records requires a canonical representation and ordering for domain names in zones.
+Chains of NSEC records explicitly describe the gaps, or "empty space", between domain names in a zone and list the types of RRsets present at existing names.
+Each NSEC record is signed and authenticated using the mechanisms described in [Data Origin Authentication and Data Integrity].

+### Services Not Provided by DNSSEC

+DNS was originally designed with the assumptions that the DNS will return the same answer to any given query regardless of who may have issued the query (in practice this does not hold up, a nameserver might choose to include random A glue records in order to perform load balancing for example), and that all data in the DNS is thus visible.
+Accordingly, DNSSEC is not designed to provide confidentiality, access control lists, or other means of differentiating between inquirers.

+DNSSEC provides no protection against denial of service attacks.
+Security-aware resolvers and security-aware name servers are vulnerable to an additional class of denial of service attacks based on cryptographic operations.
+Please see [x.x.x] for details.

+The DNS security extensions provide data and origin authentication for DNS data.
+The mechanisms outlined above are not designed to protect operations such as zone transfers and dynamic update.
+Message authentication schemes described in [RFC-2845](https://ietf.org/rfc/rfc2845.txt) and [RFC-2931](https://ietf.org/rfc/rfc2931.txt) address security operations that pertain to these transactions.

+### Scope of the DNSSEC Document Set and Last Hop Issues

+The specification in the DNSSEC document set defines the behavior for zone signers and security-aware name servers and resolvers in such a way that the validating entities can unambiguously determine the state of the data.

+A validating resolver can determine the following 4 states:

+   **Secure**: The validating resolver has a trust anchor, has a chain of
+      trust, and is able to verify all the signatures in the response.

+   **Insecure**: The validating resolver has a trust anchor, a chain of
+      trust, and, at some delegation point, signed proof of the non-existence of a DS record.
+This indicates that subsequent branches in the tree are provably insecure.
+A validating resolver may have a local policy to mark parts of the domain space as insecure.

+   **Bogus**: The validating resolver has a trust anchor and a secure
+      delegation indicating that subsidiary data is signed, but the response fails to validate for some reason: missing signatures, expired signatures, signatures with unsupported algorithms, data missing that the relevant NSEC RR says should be present, and so forth.

+   **Indeterminate**: There is no trust anchor that would indicate that a
+      specific portion of the tree is secure.
+This is the default operation mode.

+This specification only defines how security-aware name servers can signal non-validating stub resolvers that data was found to be bogus (using RCODE=2, "Server Failure"; see [x.x.x]).

+There is a mechanism for security-aware name servers to signal security-aware stub resolvers that data was found to be secure (using the AD bit; see [x.x.x]).

+This specification does not define a format for communicating why responses were found to be bogus or marked as insecure.
+The current signaling mechanism does not distinguish between indeterminate and insecure states.

+A method for signaling advanced error codes and policy between a security-aware stub resolver and security-aware recursive nameservers is a topic for future work, as is the interface between a security- aware resolver and the applications that use it.
+Note, however, that the lack of the specification of such communication does not prohibit deployment of signed zones or the deployment of security aware recursive name servers that prohibit propagation of bogus data to the applications.

+### Resolver Considerations

+A security-aware resolver has to be able to perform cryptographic functions necessary to verify digital signatures using at least the mandatory-to-implement algorithm(s).
+Security-aware resolvers must also be capable of forming an authentication chain from a newly learned zone back to an authentication key, as described above.
+This process might require additional queries to intermediate DNS zones to obtain necessary DNSKEY, DS, and RRSIG records.
+A security-aware resolver should be configured with at least one trust anchor as the starting point from which it will attempt to establish authentication chains.

+If a security-aware resolver is separated from the relevant authoritative name servers by a recursive name server or by any sort of intermediary device that acts as a proxy for DNS, and if the recursive name server or intermediary device is not security-aware, the security-aware resolver may not be capable of operating in a secure mode.
+For example, if a security-aware resolver's packets are routed through a network address translation (NAT) device that includes a DNS proxy that is not security-aware, the security-aware resolver may find it difficult or impossible to obtain or validate signed DNS data.
+The security-aware resolver may have a particularly difficult time obtaining DS RRs in such a case, as DS RRs do not follow the usual DNS rules for ownership of RRs at zone cuts.
+Note that this problem is not specific to NATs: any security-oblivious DNS software of any kind between the security-aware resolver and the authoritative name servers will interfere with DNSSEC.

+If a security-aware resolver must rely on an unsigned zone or a name server that is not security aware, the resolver may not be able to validate DNS responses and will need a local policy on whether to accept unverified responses.

+A security-aware resolver should take a signature's validation period into consideration when determining the TTL of data in its cache, to avoid caching signed data beyond the validity period of the signature.
+However, it should also allow for the possibility that the security-aware resolver's own clock is wrong.
+Thus, a security-aware resolver that is part of a security-aware recursive name server will have to pay careful attention to the DNSSEC "checking disabled" (CD) bit (see [x.x.x]).
+This is in order to avoid blocking valid signatures from getting through to other security-aware resolvers that are clients of this recursive name server.
+See [x.x.x] for how a secure recursive server handles queries with the CD bit set.

+### Stub Resolver Considerations

 # Glossary